 Canupp went in detail on how he likes Bentley as a coach.
 “I love the way Bentley leads us in practice and through drills.
 It’s just way he teaches us in a way that we understand.
 He is a great leader that you want to be around,” he said.

-The Bearcats’ first-year head coach broke down the quarterback battle with Palmetto Preps. “(Grissom) is a great football player and competitor and good athlete.
+Birch broke down the quarterback battle with Palmetto Preps. “(Grissom) is a great football player and competitor and good athlete.
 He has slightly more arm, but Cason make the right reads and throws on time (better).
 The quarterbacks are battling it out everyday, and they’re doing a fantastic job,” Birch said.

 “(Jake) had a big offseason.
 I’m expecting big things out of him,” Birch said.

-6-foot-3, 240-pound Devon Smith, who absorbed the pass rush, showed off quick feet moving horizontally and vertically, provided a strong push on the run block, and demonstrated physicality and a relentless motor, according to our film review, has a build of a basketball center.
-He has long arms, great athleticism, and an overall intriguing upside.
-And while his measurables are not consistent with a Division 1 offensive lineman, he looks the part of a strong player.
-Perhaps his prowess could be utilized on the defensive line at the next level, or at offensive line in the FCS.
+Smith has long arms, great athleticism, and an overall intriguing upside.
+And while his measurables are more consistent with a basketball center than a Division 1 offensive lineman, he certainly looks like a strong player on film.
+Perhaps Smith’s prowess could be utilized on the defensive line in the FBS or at offensive line in the FCS.

 “The tackle position remains up in the air.
 Bodies are there, but finding the right combination is key.
 “We’re trying to find the right combo.
 Who goes where.
 Who is the guard?
 Who is the tackle?
 We’re going to have a position battle.
 We’re still finding out what are roles are going to be,” he said.